• Skip to primary navigation

 Synthetic Stem Cell Delivery Packages

-The constellation of health problems that CCT targets, from neural autoimmune disease to degenerative eye health, is at its root, a problem of cellular inflammation.
+The constellation of health problems that CCT targets, from neural autoimmune disease to degenerative eye health, is at its root a problem of cellular inflammation.
 Other researchers have studied potential therapeutics, but some don’t treat the true underlying cause.
-While others have focused on costly stem cell delivery systems CCT is working to better understand these disease pathways, and is the leading producer of a new kind of therapeutic delivery system called secretomes.
-Secretomes are special cellular packages sent from stem cells to communicate with other cells, and can be harnessed to deliver therapies to damaged cells and tissue.
+While others have focused on costly stem cell delivery systems, CCT is working to better understand these disease pathways and is the leading producer of a new kind of therapeutic delivery system called secretomes.
+Secretomes are special cellular packages sent from stem cells to communicate with other cells and can be harnessed to deliver therapies to damaged cells and tissue.
 CCT’s technology removes the need for stem cells, creating the secretomes in an easily injectable therapeutic.

 Curing Diabetic Blindness

 Degenerative eye disease (retinopathy) is one of many debilitating downstream effects of diabetes, and the leading cause of blindness in adults.
 Like much of the damage that occurs from diabetes, eye disease happens from poorly functioning blood vessels.
 Unfortunately, the solution isn’t as simple as fixing the blood vessels.
 CCT is studying the network of supporting neural cells that surround the retina’s capillaries, specifically a network of cells that helps hold together the integrity of blood vessels called pericytes.
-Healthy pericyte cells help to seal the blood vessels, and act as an anchoring system for other neuron cells.
+Healthy pericyte cells help to seal the blood vessels and act as an anchoring system for other neuron cells.

 Process and Solution

 Working with CEO Nicolas Sohl, we discussed the key aspects of both the disease that needed to be shown, and the technological differences that set them apart from competitors.
+The illustration needed to show both potential disease targets (pericytes), and a comparison of 3 things:

 • The unhealthy state with the old drug delivery system